vsoch/vsoch.github.io/_posts/2022/2022-08-28-the-love-of-the-dinosaur.md

 to allow me to release that energy.
 It started with running, which I've done since I was 13 or 14 years old.
 At the time I didn't realize it, but when I discovered running it felt like a way to release some of my intensity.
 It felt great, and my liking of routine meant I could go to a tiny track above a basketball court (I think 23 or 24 laps was a mile) and just run in many circles and enjoy it.
-I'd bring a Sony Discman with strapped to my hand and listen to CDs I burned myself and 90s music, and it was fun.
+I'd bring a Sony Discman strapped to my hand and listen to CDs I burned myself and 90s music, and it was fun.
 When I introspected 15 years later, I realized that music and movement combined made me feel good.
 I could hear a song that was heavy with emotion (positive or negative) and it would reflect either a deep joy or sadness that I had, and allow me to quietly express it.
 This is still true for me today.
 This is where the positive side of my intensity finally revealed itself.
-When I combined music and movement with my first job where I was tasked to figure out the command line, high performance computing, and basic programming, I hit a flow state.
+When I combined music and movement with computers (in my first job I was tasked to figure out the command line, high performance computing, and basic programming), I hit a flow state.
+This is where "color" comes in - the entire experience of the music, the colorful syntax highlighting, and focus was this beautiful symphony of experience I had never had before.
+I found I could solve hard problems in this state, and hours would pass like nothing.
+I'd finish a programming session and feel proud of myself, and at peace with any previous stressors in the day.
 This was (finally) my intensity harnessed in a way that wouldn't hinder, but rather would help me.

 ## Mindset